wp-plugins/wpnewsman-newsletters/readme.txt

 = WPNewsman Pro =

-*WPNewsman Pro* is a **significant upgrade** to *WPNewsman Lite* that allows you to embed forms on external sites, create multiple subscribers' lists using different opt-in forms, send newsletters to an unlimited number of subscribers and keep your mailing lists verified and clean.
+*WPNewsman Pro* is a **significant upgrade** to *WPNewsman Lite* that allows you to embed forms on external sites, send newsletters to an unlimited number of subscribers, track the recipient's actions with Google Analytics or Piwik, and keep your mailing lists verified and clean.
 You get **complete freedom and lower cost** compared to Email Service Providers' rigid requirements.
 You can learn more about *WPNewsman Pro* here:

 [Home](http://wpnewsman.com/ "Home") | [Review](http://wpnewsman.com/review-newsletter-plugin-wordpress/ "Review") | [Upgrade to WPNewsman Pro](http://wpnewsman.com/premium-newsletter-plugin-wordpress/ "Upgrade to WPNewsman Pro")